cs-2006/cil/README.md

 ```

 Additionally, for running the notebooks ```qwen2.ipynb``` and ```yesno_llama3.ipynb```, once has to install additional packages related to Unsloth implementation.
 For the detailed instructions, we link to the authors' page: https://github.com/unslothai/unsloth/tree/main?tab=readme-ov-file#-installation-instructions.
-For us, running
+Running
 ```
 pip install -r requirements-unsloth.txt
 ```
-with cuda 11.8 and pytorch 2.1 worked.
+with cuda 11.8 and pytorch 2.1 will be able to reproduce our results, on https://www.runpod.io/, with a RTX 4000 Ada.

-Otherwise, one has to potentially edit the filepaths to the datasets used in the notebooks in order to run the notebooks locally.
+One has to potentially edit the filepaths to the datasets used in the notebooks in order to run the notebooks locally.

 Afterwards, one should be able to run the notebooks locally and reproduce our results.